-In this work, we instead take a "meet-in-the-middle" approach to solve this problem.
+Relaxing programmability.
+The work of Boneh, Lewi, and Wu [BLW17] introduces two closely-related notions: private puncturable PRFs and private programmable PRFs.
+Despite their similarities, private programmable PRFs give a direct construction of watermarking while private puncturable PRFs do not seem sufficient.
+In this work, we take a "meet-in-the-middle" approach.
 First, we identify an intermediate notion that interpolates between private puncturable PRFs and private programmable PRFs.
 For reasons described below, we refer to our new primitive as a private translucent PRF.
 The advantages to defining this new notion are twofold.
 First, we show how to augment and extend the Boneh et al. [BKM17] private puncturable PRF to obtain a private translucent PRF from standard lattice assumptions.
 Second, we show that private translucent PRFs still suffice to instantiate the rough blueprint in [CHN+16] for building cryptographic watermarking schemes.
-Together, these ingredients yield the first (secretly-verifiable) watermarkable family of PRFs from standard assumptions.
+Together, these ingredients yield the first (secretly-verifiable) watermarkable family of PRFs from standard assumptions.3

 Private translucent PRFs.
 The key cryptographic primitive we introduce in this work is the notion of a translucent puncturable PRF.
 To keep the description simple, we refer to it as a "translucent PRF" in this section.
 As described above, private translucent PRFs interpolate between private puncturable PRFs and private programmable PRFs.
 We begin by describing the notion of a (non-private) translucent PRF.
 A translucent PRF consists of a set of public parameters pp and a secret testing key tk.
-Unlike standard puncturable and programmable PRFs, each translucent PRF (specified by (pp, tk)) defines an entire family of puncturable PRFs over a domain $\mathcal{X}$ and range $\mathcal{Y}$ , and which share a common set of public parameters pp, samples a PRF key k from the underlying puncturable PRF family.
+Unlike standard puncturable and programmable PRFs, each translucent PRF (specified by (pp, tk)) defines an entire family of puncturable PRFs over a domain \mathcal{X} and range \mathcal{Y} , and which share a common set of public parameters.
+More precisely, translucent PRFs implement a SampleKey algorithm which, on input the public parameters pp, samples a PRF key k from the underlying puncturable PRF family.
 The underlying PRF family associated with pp is puncturable, so all of the keys k output by SampleKey can be punctured.